 Job Prospects...
 At a glance

 Job prospects for contact centre workers are below average.
 This is a large occupation, but employment is projected to decline.
 Wages are average, but can vary depending on skills, expertise and performance.
-Formal qualifications are usually not needed, but falling employment numbers might make it harder to get contact centre jobs in the future for inexperienced workers.
+Formal qualifications are usually not needed, but while falling employment numbers might make it harder to get contact centre jobs in the future for inexperienced workers, there may be enough turnover to provide opportunities.

 Contact centre workers answer phones, emails and internet inquiries for companies and other organisations.
 They often take complaints or provide information for customers.
 Some also call potential customers and try to sell the customers products.